Search Jobs In Tulare

 Knowledge of:

-• Principles and practices of capital improvement cost estimation and contract administration.
+• Principles and practices of auditing payroll documents.

 • Techniques for dealing effectively with the public, vendors, contractors, and City staff, in person and over the telephone.